 From verbal cues to deception that have been frequently examined, total details emerged as the best diagnostic cue (Amado et al., 2016).
 Truth tellers typically report more details than lie tellers (d = 0.55), representing a medium effect size.
 However, practitioners frequently tell us that variable total details is not useful to them, mainly for two reasons: 1) it is not possible to count the number of details in an interview in real time and 2) it can never be established in an individual interview how many details are required to judge somebody as a truth teller or lie teller.
 Vrij et al. (2017) started to address these two problems by introducing three new verbal veracity cues: complications, common knowledge details, and self-handicapping strategies.
 To date they have published 18 samples measuring complications, 12 samples measuring common knowledge details, and 13 samples examining self-handicapping strategies.
-In this article we present a meta-analysis of that research.
-This meta-analysis has three aims: to determine the diagnostic value of these three cues to differentiate truth tellers from lie tellers; to assess the gaps in knowledge concerning these three cues; and to encourage other researchers to examine these and other cues.
+In this article we present a metaanalysis of that research.
+This meta-analysis has three aims: to determine the diagnostic value of these three cues to differentiate truth tellers from lie tellers; to assess the gaps in knowledge

 Cite this article as: Vrij, A., Palena, N., Leal, S., & Caso, L. (2021).
 The relationship between complications, common knowledge details and self-handicapping strategies and veracity: A meta-analysis.
-The European Journal of Psychology Applied to Legal Context, 13(2), 55-77. https://doi.org/10.5093/ejpalc2021a7
+The European Journal of Psychology Applied to Legal Context.
+Ahead of print. https://doi.org/10.5093/ejpalc2021a7 concerning these three cues; and to encourage other researchers to examine these and other cues.